RWTHmediTEC/VSDFullBodyBoneModels/README.md

 ## Versions
 v1.0 (https://doi.org/10.5281/zenodo.3384055) contains only the bones of the pelvis of 20 subjects of the VSDFullBody database.
-Additionally, it contains manual selected pelvic landmarks of five experienced raters.
+Additionally, it contains manually selected pelvic landmarks of five experienced raters. v2.0 additionally contains the femora and manually selected femoral landmarks of five experienced raters.

 ## License
 CC BY-NC-SA